Skip to main content

 1. Try at least two of these comparisons on your own: for times \(t=1\) and \(t=2\text{,}\) subtract the Model Output in Table 10.1 from the corresponding Data Value and square the result.
 Later in this activity, we will compare these hand-computed values with the corresponding values computed via Python.

-3. Then run the code block.
+3. Run the code block.
 Compare its results with your results for \(t=1\) and \(t=2\) in part (1) of this Activity.
 Describe how the results are similar and how they are different, and provide an explanation for why they are not identical.

 Answer.